The Amazing City of Tokyo – Things to Do & Travel Guide

 Tokyo is debatably one of the most popular cities for tourists and locals alike.
 It’s also one of the most coveted.
 With a soul that never sleeps, it’s not hard to see why it would climb several peoples’ lists.
 I was excited about visiting Tokyo but I didn’t think I would like it as much as I did.
 It’s probably my favourite place in Japan!

 Tokyo actually doesn’t have much ancient history, like say its predecessor Kyoto does.
 Tokyo, formerly called Edo, was fortified in the 1100s and Edo Castle was built circa 1457 (at the site of … Continue reading

 The Ancient Japanese City of Kyoto – Things to Do & Travel Guide

 Kyoto used to be the capital of Japan and now it’s one of the country’s largest and most visited cities.
 Since it wasn’t destroyed during WWII, it still retains a lot of its historic Japanese character, which draws people in from around the world.
 It’s a great city to visit in Japan and it is huge, with a tonne of things to see and do.

 Even though Tokyo is now the capital of Japan, it’s only been that way since 1868.
-For over a thousand years before, it was Kyoto, starting in 794.
-Kyoto’s history goes back farther … Continue reading
+For over a thousand years before, it was Kyoto.
+Kyoto’s history goes back farther but it was … Continue reading

 Tags: asia, japan, kyoto